 To find the best electric toothbrush, we put in almost 100 total hours of research, interviewing experts, evaluating every model on the market, and testing 10 toothbrushes ourselves in hundreds of trials at the bathroom sink.
-We found that the best toothbrush for most people is a simple $50 model called the Oral-B Professional Deep Sweep 1000.
-It has the fewest fancy features of the models we tested, but it does have the most important things experts recommend—a built-in 2-minute timer and access to one of the most extensive and affordable lines of replaceable toothbrush heads available—for the lowest price.
+We found that the best toothbrush for most people is a simple $50 model called the Oral-B Pro 1000.
+It has the fewest fancy features of the models we tested, but it does have the most important things experts recommend—a built-in two-minute timer and access to one of the most extensive and affordable lines of replaceable toothbrush heads available—for the lowest price.
 That, according to the experts we spoke to, is as much as an electric toothbrush can or should do for you.
-The extras available in electric toothbrushes that cost $150 more don’t make them any more effective than the Deep Sweep.
+The extras available in electric toothbrushes that cost $150 more don’t make them any more effective than the Pro 1000.

-If you can’t find the Oral-B Deep Sweep, get the runner-up, the Philips Sonicare 2 Series ($50).
-Like the Deep Sweep, the 2 Series is not trumped up with unproven features and includes everything you need in an electric toothbrush.
-The 2 Series runs much more quietly, but unlike the Deep Sweep, it comes to a full stop after 2 minutes of brushing (rather than restarting the cycle as the Deep Sweep does), doesn’t have a quadrant timer, and has a less diverse, more expensive range of brush heads, giving you fewer options for texture and shape if you want them.
+If you can’t find the Oral-B Pro 1000, get the runner-up, the Philips Sonicare 2 Series ($50).
+Like the Pro 1000, the 2 Series is not trumped up with unproven features and includes everything you need in an electric toothbrush.
+The 2 Series runs much more quietly, but unlike the Pro 1000, it comes to a full stop after two minutes of brushing (rather than restarting the cycle as the Pro 1000 does), lacks a quadrant timer, and has a less diverse, more expensive range of brush heads, giving you fewer options for texture and shape.